rolandfarkasCOM/Google-Ads-PHP-API-Oauth2-Web-Application-Refresh-Token-Generator/README.md

 8. After approval, enter the state variable when prompted by the script.

-9. Enter the authorization code provided by the Google OAuth2 server.
+9. Next, enter the authorization code provided by the Google OAuth2 server.

 10. The script will output your refresh token.
 Copy this token.